Zimbabwe's re-elected president fends off election fraud claims

 The election commission said on Saturday that Mnangagwa, 80, had won the election with 52.6% of the vote while the opposition Citizens' Coalition for Change (CCC) leader Nelson Chamisa got 44%.

-Mnangagwa took over when longtime strongman Robert Mugabe was toppled in a 2017 military coup.
+Mnangagwa took over when longtime strongman Robert Mugabe was toppled in a 2017 military coup after 37 years in power.
 His first term was marked by runaway inflation, currency shortages and sky-high unemployment.

 Mnangagwa welcomed the election result.